 Squeal on Pigs: Feral Swine Campaign

 The states of Oregon, Washington, and Idaho have identified feral pigs as an immediate concern.
-Using an Early Detection Rapid Response approach, by reporting sightings to the multi-state Squeal on Pigs phone line, is an effective way for Oregon invasive species manager to identify populations and eradicate them before they spread or increase.
+Using an Early Detection Rapid Response approach by reporting sightings to the multi-state Squeal on Pigs phone line is an effective way for Oregon invasive species manager to identify populations and eradicate them before they spread or increase.
 Thanks to the efforts by landowners and state and federal agencies over the last decade, it is estimated that we have reduced the feral swine population to approximately 200-500.

 What to do if you see pigs or evidence of pigs?

 - Feral swine are not tame and can be aggressive.